Jeremy Lamb: Personal life

 Lamb is the son of Rolando and Angela Lamb and is the third of four siblings.
-Ronaldo is a pastor, and a former college basketball player who famously scored a game-winning buzzer-beater for Virginia Commonwealth against Northeastern in the 1984 NCAA tournament.
+Rolando is a pastor and a former college basketball player who famously scored a game-winning buzzer-beater for Virginia Commonwealth against Northeastern in the 1984 NCAA tournament.
 He was also selected with the 53rd pick in the 1985 NBA draft, though Rolando never played in the NBA.
 Lamb's brother, Zach, played college basketball for Cal State Bakersfield.
 Lamb is currently in a relationship with Anjali Ranadive, the daughter of Sacramento Kings owner Vivek Ranadive.